Get a Poster print with the purchase of 3 or more comics at Rose City Comic Con this Sept.

 One day, at 22 1/8th Bell street in Seattle, Larry’s landlady, the lovely Ms. Hatpin, finds a ripped-out page from a human travel magazine.
 It is a story about a pirate named The Buzzard.
 Olivier Levasseur, The Buzzard, was hanged on the island of Bourbon in 1730.
 But just before he died, he tossed into the crowd a locket.
 Inside was a code and cryptogram.
 He exclaimed “Find my treasure, the one who may understand it!”
 But the locket disappeared.
 The treasure has never been found.

 Ms. Hatpin is certain she knows the whereabouts of the locket.
 A member of her family has one that she thinks might belong to the dead pirate.
 But what Ms. Hatpin doesn’t know, is that the locket, since the death of the pirate, has left a path of death and destruction in its wake.
 And another, competing, detective, a dirty Rat named Marty, has his sights set on finding the cursed treasure and isn’t going to let anyone get in his way.

-Follow the clues as Locke, Watts, Hatpin and Marty, trace the code from the streets of modern Seattle, to the tropical shores of Reunion Island.
+Follow the clues as Locke, Watts, Hatpin and Marty, trace the code from the streets of 60’s Seattle, to the tropics.
 IF YOU DARE.